foodforarabbit/fusionjs/private/fusion-migrate/README.md

 # fusion-migrate

-Migration scripts for migrating from `@uber/bedrock` to Fusion.js.
+Migration scripts for migrating from `@uber/bedrock` to Fusion.js, and upgrade scripts to get on the latest version of Fusion.js.

 ### How to run migrations